YordanGeorgiev/qto/doc/md/features_doc.md

 #### 9.1.2.
-Basic authentication mode
+Simple native authentication mode
-An qto instance running under basic authentication mode should support single system user per project database authentication, which must have full acess for the all the available actions via the web ui.
-It is worth noting that each qto instance having access to data resources should meet the features and functionalities on organisation's level for data access - i.e. if instance dev has full access to the dev,tst,prd project databases there is no rationel of having basic authentication on the prd instance having access to the same dev,tst,prd databases.
+A qto instance running under the simple native authentication mode stores the user credentials in the instance db.
+The passwords are encrypted via the using the Blowfish-based Unix crypt() hash function, known as "bcrypt" encrypting mechanism.

 ### 9.2.
-Authrorisation
+Authorisation
-The SysAdmin of the System can add basic authentication users.
-Check the DevOps guide on how.
+Only the SysAdmin of the System can add basic authentication and simple native mode users, thus regular users can see only their own credentials.